-In this article we will look at identifying and resolving the most common performance issues that can occur in Windows Virtual Desktop Environments.
-Following the provided steps in this article, you will be able to identify issues relating to capacity, constraint and overall performance lag.
+This article will look at identifying and resolving the most common performance issues that can occur in Windows Virtual Desktop Environments.
+Following the provided steps in this article, you will identify issues relating to capacity, constraint and overall performance lag.

 There are four (4) Key areas when troubleshooting performance in WVD.
 These are:

 I have listed these four core components in a particular way to spell out a WVD troubleshooting acronym I have created called “CDRN”.